ARCCSS-extremes/climpact/www/user_guide/new_user_guide_markdown.md

 ![](images/QC_boxes.png)

 The values identified by this graphical quality control are sent to a .csv file (*mystation_outliers.csv* for our example station).
-This file lists the outliers grouped under the corresponding variable and the UPper or LOWer margins depending on whether the outlier is a high or low outlier, respectively.
+This file lists the outliers grouped under the corresponding variable and the **UP**per or **LOW**er margins of the IQR, depending on whether the outlier is a high or low outlier, respectively.
 An example of the contents of this file are shown below.
 So, under **Prec up* appear those values that represent a precipitation outlier; under *TX up* are those that represent a maximum temperature higher than p75+3\*IQR; under *TX low* are outliers that represent an observation lower than p25-3\*IQR.
 The explanation given for TX, also applies to TN and DTR.
 The advantage of this approach is that the detection of this percentile based outliers is not affected by the presence of larger outliers, so ONE RUN OF THE PROCESS IS ENOUGH.

 ```
 Date    Prec     TX       TN       DTR